karenfarkas/Auditory-Game/README.md

 # Auditory-Game
-React-based implementation of the GoodDesignsForAll auditory game
+This project is a React-based auditory game.
+Just testing a real git change.